Sumner County, Tennessee: History

 During the 19th century, the county was developed for agriculture: tobacco and hemp, and blooded livestock.
 Numerous settlers came from central Kentucky's Bluegrass Region, where these were the most important products.
 Middle Tennessee had fertile lands that could be used for similar crops and supported high-quality livestock as well.
 The larger planters depended on the labor of enslaved African Americans.
 Infrastructure built to support the housing of slaves during this time still exists in Gallatin.

 During the American Civil War, most of Tennessee was occupied by Union troops from 1862.
 This led to a breakdown in civil order in many areas.
 The Union commander, Eleazer A. Paine, was based at Gallatin, the county seat.
 He was notoriously cruel and had suspected spies publicly executed without trial in the town square.
 He was eventually replaced because of his mistreatment of the people.

 In 1873, the county was hit hard by the fourth cholera pandemic of the century, which had begun about 1863 in Asia.
 It eventually reached North America and was spread by steamboat passengers who traveled throughout the waterways, especially in the South on the Mississippi River and its tributaries.
 An estimated 120 persons died of cholera in Sumner County in 1873, mostly during the summer.
 The disease was spread mainly through contaminated water, due to the lack of sanitation.
 About four-fifths of the county's victims were African Americans.
 Many families, both black and white, lost multiple members.
 In the United States overall, about 50,000 persons died of cholera in the 1870s.

 On April 17 and 27, 2019, eight bodies were discovered at multiple locations in Sumner County.
 The sole survivor, left in critical condition, died in 2022 due to major health problems after the injuries.
 A suspect, identified as Michael Cummins, was arrested for all nine attacks.
-The case was the worst mass murder in Tennessee in 20 years.